We can make your web site easier to find, and easier to use.

 Estimating ad quality from observed user behavior

-A system obtains ratings associated with a first set of advertisements hosted by one or more servers, where the ratings indicate a quality of the first set of advertisements.
+A system obtains ratings associated with the first set of advertisements hosted by one or more servers, where the ratings indicate a quality of the first set of advertisements.

 The system observes multiple different first user actions associated with user selection of advertisements of the first set of advertisements and derives a statistical model using the observed first user actions and the obtained ratings.